Be kind to each other, tenderhearted, forgiving one another, just as God through Christ has forgiven you. – Ephesians 4:32

 The Disasters were continually in fight-or-flight mode.
 They were aggressive and prepared to attack and be attacked.

-The Masters on the other hand were calm and connected together.
+The Masters, on the other hand, were calm and connected together.
 They demonstrated warm and affectionate behavior even when they disagreed.
 What made the difference?
-The Masters had created a climate of trust and intimacy that made them both more emotionally and physically comfortable.
+The Masters had created a climate of trust and intimacy that made them more emotionally and physically comfortable.

-Qualitatively speaking, it gets down to what the couples bring to the relationship.
+Qualitatively speaking, it depends on what the couples bring to the relationship.
 They can either bring, enhance, and reinforce kindness and generosity or contempt, criticism, and hostility (https://www.theatlantic.com/health/archive/2014/06/happily-ever-after/372573/).

-The Father’s answer to this tragic human dilemma lived out in time is very similar to the answer He provided for the eternal dilemma of sin, death and separation from Him.
+The Father’s answer to this tragic human predicament lived out in time is very similar to what He provided for the eternal dilemma of sin, death, and separation from Him.
 He designed a way to resurrect people who were dead in their sins and give them the gift of eternal life.
-He bonded with of us who are His children and established eternal intimacy and affection.
+He bonded with us, the children of the King, and established eternal intimacy and affection.
 He placed us at His right hand in Christ Jesus.
-We are forever turned-toward Him.
+We are forever turned toward Him.
 Through redemption and transformation, it has already begun and will never end.

 1 Once you were dead because of your disobedience and your many sins.